glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 > "This metric captures how long it takes your browser to receive the first byte of a response from a web server when you request a particular URL.
 In other words, this metric encompasses the network latency of sending your request to the web server, the amount of time the web server spent processing and generating a response, and amount of time it took to send the first byte of that response back from the server to your browser" <sup>[[10](#ref-10)]</sup>

-The Time to First Byte (TTFB) has been found correlated to the google search rank and is therefore an important metric to measure the performance of our blog implementations.<sup>[[10](#ref-10)]</sup>
+The Time to First Byte (TTFB) has been found correlated to the Google search rank and is therefore an important metric to measure the performance of our blog implementations.<sup>[[10](#ref-10)]</sup>
 It is also worth mentioning that a high TTFB also increases the value of FCP, LCP, FMP and TTI, because they all start their timer when the page starts loading.
 This includes the time it takes the server to process the request.

 #### Contentful Initial Response (CIR)
-Most Search Engines require the real content of the page to be present in the initial HTML document provided by the web server and do only process JavaScript in a deferred way or not at all.<sup>[11](#ref-11)]</sup>
+Most search engines require the real content of the page to be present in the initial HTML document provided by the web server and do only process JavaScript in a deferred way or not at all.<sup>[[11](#ref-11)]</sup>
 To determine whether the website is performing well regarding search engines, we will therefore check if the initial HTML document contains real data or not.

 ### Sharing previews